encointer/encointer-node/client/test-data/README.md

 ## Demo Flow 1:1
+Demo is based on the encointer book: https://book.encointer.org/tutorials-register-community.html

 ### Preliminaries
+1. Fill out bootstrappers
-1. Pick locations with https://geojson.io and insert them into the spec file
+2. Pick locations with https://geojson.io and insert them into the spec file
-2. Upload assets to IPFS
+3. Upload assets to IPFS
-3. Prepare the App with //LATAM1 account
+4. Prepare the App with //LATAM1 account
 ### Demo
 ```bash
 # launch de encointer-node